dimchee/Bookaton/Readme.md

 <!-- mv <book_name>.pdf <repo_name>/Book.pdf -->
 <!-- cd <repo_name> -->
 - You are now ready to add your Book.
 Scaned book should be prepared as *one* directory of `JPEG` images
-- To be able to split Book, install [Bookaton Splitter](https://github.com/dimchee/BookatonSplitter), and then follow `Quick Start` instructions.
+- To be able to split Book, install [Bookaton Splitter](https://github.com/dimchee/BookatonSplitter).
+    Navigate to it's repository, then follow `Quick Start` instructions.
 - Now you should have `Parts` directory with book splitted to several `pdf` files.
 - Add `Parts` directory to your repository
 ```sh